armada-ths/old.armada.nu/content/news/facebook-event-eventbeskrivning-för-club-armada.md

 The evening will be nothing but grand!

-Get your tickets here: <http://club.armada.nu/>
+Get your tickets ASAP: <http://club.armada.nu/>

 Remember to bring ID CARD and we only accept cards the bars and entrance, you know CARD IS KING!